Jsunseri/jsunseri.github.io/isaac_haley_wedding_music.md

 You probably want 20-30 minutes of music to provide some background as guests arrive.
-IMO this stuff can be more interesting/attention-getting than what's used during the ceremony itself (where I have mostly suggested things that are pretty and inobtrusive), but it should probably be more reflective and placid than the more energetic things that can happen in the postlude.
+IMO this stuff can be more interesting/attention-getting than what's used during the ceremony itself (where I have mostly suggested things that are pretty and unobtrusive), but it should probably be more reflective and placid than the more energetic things that can happen in the postlude.
 Around 4 or 5 pieces should do it; here are some suggestions:
 ### Adagio Cantabile from Sonata Pathetique - Beethoven